eoinkelly/notes/music/theory/music.md

 ### Minor scales (3 related patterns)

-There is only one kind of major scale but many kinds of minor scale.

-There are many minor scales but 3 are common:
+There is only one kind of major scale but there are many minor scales.
+Three are common:

 1. Natural minor
-2. Harmonic minor (also called Enharmonic)
+2. Harmonic minor (also called Enharmonic minor)
 3. Melodic minor

-So you could say there are 48 commonly used scales in music.

 Scales are named after their most significant intervals, which happens to be the 3rd (in both the major and minor scales).
 (Major and minor chords, likewise, are named after their 3rds.)